Black Holes and Revelations: Release

 On May 13, Muse performed at BBC Radio 1's Big Weekend in Dundee, Scotland, and performed "Supermassive Black Hole", "Starlight" and "Knights of Cydonia".
-"Supermassive Black Hole" was released as the lead single on June 19, 2006.
-It reached number four on the UK singles chart.
-It was followed by "Starlight", "Knights of Cydonia", "Invincible" and "Map of the Problematique"; "Knights of Cydonia" was the only one to reach the top ten.
+"Supermassive Black Hole" was released as the lead single on June 19, 2006, and reached number four on the UK singles chart.
+It was followed by "Starlight", "Knights of Cydonia", "Invincible" and "Map of the Problematique".
 The album stayed at number one for two weeks on the UK Albums Chart, producing Muse's largest sales up to that point.

 The first US single was "Knights of Cydonia", on 13 June 2006, which reached number 10 on the Billboard Modern Rock Tracks chart.
 It was followed by "Starlight" and "Supermassive Black Hole".
 "Starlight" was Muse's most popular single in the US at that point, reaching number two on the Modern Rock Tracks chart.
 The album debuted at number nine on the Billboard 200, making it Muse's first top-ten entry in the US.

 Black Holes and Revelations was released on 3 July 2006 in the UK, followed by releases in the US, Australia, Taiwan and Japan.
 It was also available as a limited edition CD/DVD combination, that featured videos and live renditions of "Supermassive Black Hole", "Knights of Cydonia" and "Starlight".
 In addition, the album was re-released in the US on vinyl LP on 18 August 2009.
 The album was certified quadruple platinum in the UK on 22 March 2024.

 Black Holes and Revelations sold 115,144 copies in its first week in the UK.
 It was certified quadruple platinum by the BPI, and had sold more than one million copies in the UK as of 2018.
-A world tour followed the release of the album that included dates in the UK, the US, Canada, Australia and most of Europe and Asia.
 Black Holes and Revelations popularised Muse in the US.